 Impact

 n8n is an open source workflow automation platform.
-Before version 1.123.55 or 2.25.7/2.26.2, three EE endpoints used by the Dynamic Credentials feature accepted any authenticated session without checking per‑resource ownership or scope on the target workflow or credential.
-An authenticated user who has no membership in a project or share relationship with a credential could enumerate the identifiers, names, and types of credentials referenced by any private workflow, initiate an OAuth flow to overwrite that credential’s stored tokens with tokens bound to an account they control, or revoke the owner’s tokens.
-Workflows that rely on a hijacked credential would then run under the attacker's OAuth identity, allowing data exfiltration to attack‑controlled services and enabling a persistent takeover of integrations.
-Token revocation would break affected workflows.
-The flaw matches CWE‑200 and CWE‑284.
+Prior to versions 1.123.55, 2.25.7, and 2.26.2, three EE endpoints used by the Dynamic Credentials feature accepted any authenticated session without performing per‑resource ownership or scope checks on the target workflow or credential.
+An attacker who has an authenticated session but no project membership or credential sharing relationship can enumerate credential identifiers, names, and types referenced by any private workflow, initiate an OAuth authorization flow against another user’s credential to overwrite its stored tokens with tokens bound to an account they control, or revoke that user’s stored credential tokens entirely.
+Workflows that rely on a hijacked credential would then execute under the attacker’s OAuth identity, enabling data exfiltration to attacker‑controlled external services and persistent takeover of integrations; token revocation would break affected workflows.
+The flaw matches CWE-200 and CWE-284, and is fixed in n8n versions 1.123.55, 2.25.7, and 2.26.2.

 Affected Systems